dsoprea/WebsocketServer/README.md

 WebsocketServer
 ===============

 A reference implementation for a WebSocket server and two sample clients.
-Conforms to all relevant parts of RFC 6455 (http://tools.ietf.org/html/rfc6455) required or a minimal, non-SSl/TLS, implementation.Tested under Firefox 13 and Chrome 20.
+Conforms to all relevant parts of RFC 6455 (http://tools.ietf.org/html/rfc6455) required for a minimal, non-SSl/TLS, implementation.
+Tested under Firefox 13 and Chrome 20.

 Just run the server from the command-line and load the clients from the browser.